 A Unique Program

-The Last Resort has honed a unique methodology, unlike any other equine programs offered for drug and alcohol treatment centers.
+The Last Resort has honed a unique methodology, unlike any other equine assisted therapy programs in Texas offered at drug and alcohol treatment centers.
 Our programs combine 12 step work with physically/emotionally safe experiences with horses and a sound theoretical approach informed by current neurobiology research of the addicted brain.

 For many clients struggling with issues of addiction, there is a need for more than traditional evidence based treatment.
-Our unique EAP program meets these needs.
+Our unique equine assisted therapy program meets these needs.

 Equine Assisted Psychotherapy (EAP)